Toledo vs. Central Michigan NCAA Football Odds, Plays and Insights | October 16, 2021

 Central Michigan Stats and Trends

-- Central Michigan has two wins against the spread in six games this season.
+- Central Michigan has two wins against the spread in six games this year.

-- The Chippewas have been underdogs by 5.5 points or more two times this season and covered the spread once.
+- The Chippewas have covered the spread once this year when underdogs by 5 points or more (in two chances).

-- Central Michigan's games this season have hit the over on two of six set point totals (33.3%).

-- Central Michigan is 2-3 against the spread and 3-2 overall when the team picks up over 313.7 yards.
+- When Central Michigan picks up more than 313.7 yards, the team is 2-3 against the spread and 3-2 overall.

-- The Chippewas have turned the ball over eight times, four fewer times than the Rockets have forced turnovers (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.